WojciechMula/pyahocorasick/README.rst

 **pyahocorasick** is a fast and memory efficient library for exact or approximate multi-pattern string search meaning that you can find multiple key strings occurrences at once in some input text.
+The strings "index" can be built ahead of time and saved (as a pickle) to disk to re re-sed later.
 The library provides an `ahocorasick` Python module that you can use as a plain dict-like Trie or convert a Trie to an automaton for efficient Aho-Corasick search.

-It is implemented in C and tested on Python 2.7 and 3.4+.
-It works on Linux, Mac and Windows.
+It is implemented in C and tested on Python 3.6.
+It works on Linux, maOS and Windows.
+Older versions until 1.4.2 were tested and weorked on Python 2.7 too.

 The license_ is BSD-3-clause.
 Some utilities, such as tests and the pure Python automaton are dedicated to the Public Domain.